Stafford County, Virginia: Current Partisan Composition of the Board of Supervisors

+Past composition of the Board

 2003-2005

 Republican incumbent Robert Gibbons from the Rockhill District won re-election after a failed state legislature race in which he lost in the primary.
 Democrat Peter Fields from the George Washington district won re-election to his second term.
 Independent Jack Cavilier ran for re-election and won in the Griffis-Widewater district, keeping the Board of Supervisors at a gridlock 3-3-1 partisan split.

 2005-2007

 Growth being a main concern of residents four incumbents lost re-election bids.
 Gary Snelings, a Republican from the Hartwood district lost re-election by 36 votes to Independent Joe Brito.
 Republican incumbent Mark Osborn lost re-election in the Falmouth district for a second term, to Democratic political newcomer George Schwartz.
 Democrats in the northern part of the county were replaced by Republicans.
 Gary Pash, a Democrat representing the Garrisonville District and Kandy Hillard a Democrat representing the Aquia District were replaced by Republicans Mark Dudenhefer and Paul Milde, respectively.